percona/k8spxc-docs/docs/update_openshift.md

 ## Upgrading the Operator and CRD

-1. If the Operator version 1.14.0 or older, need to manually update `initImage` Custom Resource option with the value of an alternative initial Operator installation image.
+1. If the current Operator version is 1.14.0 or older, you need to manually update `initImage` Custom Resource option with the value of an alternative initial Operator installation image.
 The existing value of this option should be something similar to `percona/percona-xtradb-cluster-operator:{{ release }}`.
 You should assign to this option the real name of the Operator image.

     1. Find the `percona-xtradb-cluster-operator` Pod with `kubectl get pods` command.
 Let's say the Pod name is  `percona-xtradb-cluster-operator-7cfd666b69-tk4rq`.
 Now see the actual image name with
 The value which should be assigned to this option can be found with the `kubectl describe` command: